Help & Support

 Setting Up for Your Family

-The self-hosted version supports unlimited accounts on one installation.
+The self-hosted version supports multiple accounts on one installation.
 Share the URL with your household and each person registers their own account.
 Every user's data is completely separate — users cannot see each other's readings, goals, or reports.

 Admin Panel